yiisoft/yii2/docs/guide/input-validation.md

 Validating Input
 ================

-As a rule of thumb, you should never trust the data received from end users and should always validate them before putting them to good use.
+As a rule of thumb, you should never trust the data received from end users and should always validate it before putting it to good use.

 Given a [model](structure-models.md) populated with user inputs, you can validate the inputs by calling the [[yii\base\Model::validate()]] method.
 The method will return a boolean value indicating whether the validation